macropin/django-registration/docs/upgrade.rst

 require the keyword argument ``backend``, which specifies the :ref:`registration backend <backend-api>` to use, and so any URL pattern for these views must supply that argument.
-The URLconf provided with the default backend properly passes this argument.
+The URLconf provided with :ref:`the default backend <default-backend>` properly passes this argument.

 The ``profile_callback`` argument of the :func:`~registration.views.register` view has been removed; the